takikawa/raco-find-collection/README.md

 raco-find-collection : a script for finding collections
 -------------------------------------------------------

-This script helps you find where a given collection is installed in Racket packages or core collections.
+This script helps you find collections or packages that you have installed in your copy of Racket.
 Requires Racket 6.0 or newer.

 Installation
 ------------